Testing Smart Contracts

 SafeDispatcher

 Using SafeDispatcher we can test that the function in fact panics with an expected message.
+Safe dispatcher is a special kind of dispatcher, which are not allowed in contracts themselves, but are available for testing purposes.

 #[test]